collocations.org

 by any standard

-a drop/fall in the standard, an increase/a rise in the standard
+a drop in the standard, a fall in the standard

 There has been an increase in the standard of service provided.